 - UK Community Foundations will create small grants for local social action opportunities through their network of 43 Community Foundations across England.
 More information here: http://www.ukcommunityfoundations.org/our-programmes/youth-social-action

-- Comic Relief will develop opportunities for young people from areas and backgrounds currently least likely to participate; working in co-production with young people over the next few months to design the initiative to launch in Spring 2017.
-More information here: https://www.comicrelief.com/news/comic-relief-announces-partnership-to-support-iwill-campaign
+- Comic Relief will develop opportunities for young people from areas and backgrounds currently least likely to participate.
+More information here: http://www.comicrelief.com/news/iwill-youth-social-action-fund

 - Sport England joined the #iwill Fund with a £3 million partnership in March 2017.
 They will support projects which create opportunities for 10-20 year-olds to use sport as a way to do ‘social action’.
 More information here: https://www.sportengland.org/funding/funding-for-volunteering/potentials-fund/